 Obtain copies of current leases, insurance policies, employment contracts, and any other legally binding contracts with customers and suppliers.
 Any restrictive policies must be carefully analysed by legal counsel for restrictions that could hamper your ability to do business.

-· Financial statements
+4. Financial statements

 Add-backs are also a useful way of determining what you could make of the business and if the business can also afford to cover the repayments on any finance you will need to buy the business.

-· Sales records
+5. Sales records

 Don't just rely on the profit and loss statements.
 Obtain copies of sales records to determine the best selling product lines and opportunities to streamline the types of products being sold.
 Seeing the cash flow cycles of what months have the strongest sales will also help you in planning for the future.

-· Debtors and Creditors
+6. Debtors and creditors

 Long standing debtors may be a sign of unhappy customers or a fragile selling market.
 On the creditor side, any outstanding creditors may have account restrictions in place or be spreading a band name about the business due to non-payment of purchases

-· Marketing strategy
+7. Marketing strategy

 Is there one in place for growing the business?
 If not, this would then become one of your highest priorities upon taking control of the business.

-· Price levels
+8. Price levels

 Determine if the current owner has priced his products/services correctly to take account of the fixed and variable costs of the business, as well as knowing what the market can afford to pay.

-· Location and customer demographics
+9. Location and customer demographics

-· Current staff
+10. Current staff

 They can also provide great ideas on how to improve the business.
 On the flipside, hanging on to disgruntled staff can lead to poor customer relations, a high staff turnover is a sign of a poorly run business operation.

 Success is never guaranteed in business, but planning for a successful future will go a long way towards preventing failure and allowing you to make the most of your skills and abilities to grow a prosperous and successful business.